Proxy Server: Definition and Use

 They pass the client address partially or in distorted form, for example by exposing only part of the octets.

-Anonymity level: Minimal: proxy usage is visible and part of the client data may be exposed.
+Anonymity level: Minimal: it is visible that a proxy is in use, and some client data may leak.

 Transparent Proxies

-They explicitly add a header with the real client IP address.
+They always add a header with the client's real IP.

 Anonymity level: No anonymity: the target server sees both the proxy and the real address.